pupilfirst/playbook/stages/2-prototyping.md

   Low-fidelity prototypes are useful if you want to quickly clarify an idea and see it in action.
 * **High-fidelity prototypes** resemble your actual product very closely, mimicking design and often the exact placement of user-interface elements.

-  At the Prototyping stage, we recommend that you build high-fidelity prototypes.
+  At the Prototyping stage, **we recommend that you build high-fidelity prototypes**.
 In fact, we recommend you build these prototypes as if they would eventually evolve to your actual application.
 This means the highest fidelity possible: actual programming, real work on design and UX, and good copywriting.

 ## A Good Prototype